The Eagle's Brood

 The Eagle's Brood is a 1935 American Western film directed by Howard Bretherton and written by Doris Schroeder and Harrison Jacobs.
 The film stars William Boyd, James Ellison, William Farnum, George "Gabby" Hayes, Addison Richards, Nana Martinez and Frank Shannon.
 The film was released on October 25, 1935, by Paramount Pictures.

+Plot

 El Toro the outlaw saves Hoppy's life, so Hoppy agrees to help find his missing grandson.